jamtur01/nma-weechat/README.md

 The API Key of your Notify My Android service.
 Defaults to an empty string and must be set for nma-weechat to work.

+plugins.var.ruby.nma-weechat.interval

+The interval between notifications.
+Doesn't notify if the last notification was within x seconds.
+Defaults to 60 seconds.

 Author
 ------